CaptBenjamin/ArchivesCenter/README.md

 # ArchivesCenter
-an archive management system used for managing personal information and logs.
+an archive management system for managing personal information and logs, similar to Monica.